-- discharged to the outside, and shall be dispersed away from occupied areas and air intakes.
-The proper direction of the airflow shall be verified (i.e., into the work area). - (5) Training Requirements.
+(vi) A ducted exhaust-air ventilation system shall be provided.
+This system shall create directional airflow that draws air into the work area through the entry area.
+The exhaust air shall not be recirculated to any other area of the building, shall be discharged to the outside, and shall be dispersed away from occupied areas and air intakes.
+The proper direction of the airflow shall be verified (i.e., into the work area).

-Additional training requirements for employees in HIV and HBV research laboratories and HIV and HBV production facilities are specified in paragraph (g)(2)(ix). - (f) Hepatitis B vaccination and postexposure evaluation and follow-up-(1) General. (i) The employer shall make available the hepatitis B vaccine and vaccination series to all employees who have occupational exposure, and postexposure evaluation and follow-up to all employees who have had an exposure incident. - (ii) The employer shall ensure that all medical evaluations and procedures including the hepatitis B vaccine and vaccination series and post-exposure evaluation and follow-up, including prophylaxis, are: - (A) Made available at no cost to the employee: - (B) Made available to the employee at a reasonable time and place; - (C) Performed by or under the supervision of a licensed physician or by or under the supervision of another licensed healthcare professional; and - (D) Provided according to recommendations of the U.S.
+(5) Training Requirements.
+Additional training requirements for employees in HIV and HBV research laboratories and HIV and HBV production facilities are specified in paragraph (g)(2)(ix).

+(f) Hepatitis B vaccination and postexposure evaluation and follow-up-(1) General. (i) The employer shall make available the hepatitis B vaccine and vaccination series to all employees who have occupational exposure, and postexposure evaluation and follow-up to all employees who have had an exposure incident.

+(ii) The employer shall ensure that all medical evaluations and including procedures the hepatitis В vaccine and vaccination series and post-exposure evaluation and follow-up, including prophylaxis, are:

+(A) Made available at no cost to the employee:

+(B) Made available to the employee at a reasonable time and place;

+(C) Performed by or under the supervision of a licensed physician or by or under the supervision of another licensed healthcare professional; and

+(D) Provided according to recommendations of the U.S.